 If you are seeking peace and quiet, a visit to the little town of Salta fits the bill.
 Charming museums, plaza-side cafes and a live folk music tradition promises to keep you entertained all day long.
 Similarly, Mendoza offers the ideal rest and relaxation, albeit with gorgeous mountains and canyons.
 Just be sure to take in these views with a bottle of Argentina’s finest wine and a hearty serving of melt-in-your-mouth steak.

 So there you have it, the first list on the 123RF World Travel Guide.
 If you are looking for more travel inspiration, check out 10 lesser known Russian travel destinations.
 Alternatively, if you are a fan of Anthony Bourdain, read up on our 10 ‘Parts Unknown’ cities to visit.
-Finally, if you are in search of a design solution to all your creative needs, check out our #designyourstory campaign on instagram and visit our pinterest page for creative inspiration and be sure to check out more amazing stock images to satisfy your wanderlust cravings and breathe life to your travel stories for your blog, magazine or website!
+Finally, visit our pinterest page for creative inspiration and be sure to check out more amazing stock images to satisfy your wanderlust cravings and breathe life to your travel stories for your blog, magazine or website!

 Next stop on the 123RF World Travel Guide, Armenia to Bangladesh!